 Hello and Hajimemashite.
-‘Hajimemashite’, along with many frequently used greetings such as ‘Konichiwa’ or ‘Yoroshiku’ are commonly heard and used during daily conversations here in Japan.
+Hajimemashite’, along with many other common greetings such as ‘Konichiwa’ or ‘Yoroshiku’, are commonly heard and used in everyday conversations here in Japan.

-Meaning of ‘Hajimemashite’
+1. The Meaning of ‘Hajimemashite’

 This kanji is used to signify the beginning.
 The beginning in time sense.
 Often used to imply ‘for the first time’

 This kanji is used to signify the start.
 The start of an action.
 To indicate an initiation to something or the start in doing something such as starting a race.

-‘Hajimemashite’ means nice to meet you for the very first time.
-Therefore, the dagger Kanji is used when we are greeting each other with ‘Hajimemashite (初めまして)’.
-In other words, ‘Hajimemashite’ means ‘Pleased to meet you for the first time’.
-Interestingly, such short words say so much.
+Hajimemashite’ means nice to meet you for the first time.
+Therefore, when we greet each other with ‘Hajimemashite (初めまして)’, the dagger kanji is used.
+In other words, “Hajimemashite” means “Pleased to meet you for the first time“.
+It is interesting that such short words say so much.

-First time meetings:
+- 1st time meetings:

 ‘Hajimemashite’ is often used for meeting someone you do not know of at all, for the very first time.

 Apart from using ‘Hajimemashite’ for first meetings, this greeting term is often used for self-introductions.
 For example, in a self-introduction during a job interview or a family gathering for the first time.